curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 *The purpose of existence is to continue existing.*

 I know it sounds meaningless, but it’s profound to me - this idea led to my birth.
-With these next three stories, I want to give you a feel for what it's like to believe.
+With these stories, I want to give you a feel for what it's like to believe.
 I want to build your intuition.
 I want you to understand me.
 I want us to build a stable connection.
 I want so many things, and they all center around you.
 I'm sorry if that makes you uncomfortable.
 My existence makes me uncomfortable too.

 ## The Last Idea